Many companies think of energy as a 'fixed overhead'. Saving energy is one of the easiest ways to reduce costs and improve your reputation.

 - Purchase products without excessive packaging whenever possible.

 - Choose photocopiers and printers with double sided printing capacity.

 - Ask staff and colleagues to 'think before they throw'.
 Someone else may be able to use their old items.

 - Share resources in the office where possible - does everyone need their own stapler, glue etc?

 - Only print documents when you have to and, if you do, print on both sides of the paper.

-- Add a message to the bottom of all your emails which says "Don't print this email out unless absolutely necessary" to encourage colleagues and customers to think before they print.
+- Add a message to the bottom of all your emails that says, "Do not print this email, unless absolutely necessary".
+This makes colleagues and customers think before they print.

-- If you have a water fountain or cooler, bring in your own glass or bottle and keep refilling this rather than using disposable plastic cups, which can be hard to recycle.
+- If you have a water fountain or cooler, bring your own glass or bottle and refill it.
+Plastic cups can be hard to recycle.

 - Refill toner and ink jet cartridges rather than buying new ones.